whyvez/sgillies.net-blog/2013/12/04/json-diff-and-patch-for-geojson.rst

 highly detailed lines and polygons are being modified (via simplication or reprojection).
 But GeoJSON itself is quite verbose already and a verbose patch representation feels not surprising.
-If you already think GeoJSON sucks, JSON patch for GeoJSON is going to look exta sucky.
-I don't think there's any way around that.
-Just having started to look into this, I'm not sure how it will play out at scale, but I think it's worth considering.
+If you already think GeoJSON sucks, JSON patch for GeoJSON is going to look exta sucky because of the lengths of paths to individual coordinate items.
+I don't think there's any way around that, although GeoJSON's recursive coordinates member helps a little – consider that the path t the first 'x' coordinate of the exterior ring of the first part of a multi-polygon is "just" '/features/42/geometry/coordinates/0/0/0/0'.

+I'm not sure how RFC 6902 patches will play out at scale, but I think it's worth further consideration.

 .. author:: default
 .. categories:: Programming